 Southern blotting is the original blotting technique, which started the naming system.
 It was invented by Edwin Southern.
 The Southern blot is used to detect the amount of DNA in a mixture.
 Just as with protein and RNA, the DNA of a cell can be released when that cell is broken open.
 Southern blotting separates DNA from different cell types by size.
 The DNA from each sample is spread into neat, parallel lanes.
 Individual pieces of DNA can be detected using a radioactive or fluorescent probe, which is designed to bind only to that piece of DNA.
 The energy signal from a radioactive probe, or the flashes of light from a fluorescent signal, tell researchers how much of that piece of DNA is in each sample.

-The three main blotting techniques -- western, northern and Southern -- have been modified in different ways to detect slightly different molecules.
+The three main blotting techniques -- Western, Northern and Southern -- have been modified in different ways to detect slightly different molecules.
+The Western blot vs the Southern blot, for example. detects protein and DNA, respectively.
 Each modified technique is generally done the usual way, but uses a different method to detect the molecule that is being spread out into the parallel lanes.
 Southwestern blots detect molecules of protein stuck to DNA.
 Northwestern blots detect molecules of protein stuck to RNA.
 Farwestern blots detect molecules of protein stuck to other proteins.